finbourne/scheduler-sdk-java/sdk/docs/JobsApi.md

 > JobDefinition createJob(createJobRequest)

-[EXPERIMENTAL] CreateJob: Create a new job
+CreateJob: Create a new job

 ### Example